ariadne-cps/website/content/tutorial.md

 As soon as the evolver is set up, we can perform finite-time evolution by computing the *orbit* of the automaton.
 To call the `HybridEvolver::orbit` method we need three arguments:

-  1. The initial set expressed as a *localized* enclosure;
+  1. The initial set expressed as a *localised* enclosure;
   2. The evolution limits in terms of maximum continuous time and maximum number of discrete transitions;
   3. The *semantics* for evolution.

-The initial set must be expressed as a localized enclosure, meaning a set paired with a discrete location.
+The initial set must be expressed as a localised enclosure, meaning a set paired with a discrete location.
 If we want to perform evolution for an initial set on two locations, like the one of the tutorial, we actually need to compute two separate orbits.
 In addition, the initial set that we provided is a hybrid constraint set.
 For these reasons, we provide the following code snippet for conversion:

 ```c++
 HybridEvolver::EnclosureListType initial_enclosures;